harrisoncramer/serverless-scraper-api/README.md

 The functions can then be hit with Postman, Curl, or another service.

-To run a function in isolation use the `yarn local` command, followed by the function name.
-This is an alias for `serverless invoke local --function`

-To run the same function on the cloud, after deployment, use `yarn cloud`

 ## Deployment

-`yarn deploy`
+`yarn deploy:prod`

-This command set the `NODE_ENV` to production, loading the correct environment variables, and then deploys the function to the cloud (configuration inside the `serverless.ts` file).
+This command set the `NODE_ENV` to production, loading the correct environment variables, and then deploys the function to the cloud (configuration inside the `serverless.ts` file) on the prod stage.

+You can also deploy to the dev stage with the `yarn deploy:dev` command, which is an alias for the development stage with serverless.